 Friends of Lincoln strives to ensure every student has equitable access to the full Cardinal experience.
-We help fund teacher positions and support students, from meeting basic human needs to covering fees for those who would otherwise not be able to participate.
+We support students, from meeting basic human needs to ensuring the opportunity for all to participate.
 We also build community connections and caring through a broad range of volunteer efforts.

 Friends of Lincoln Supports